SpooktoberFest/Slappybird/README.md

 ## Preamble
 Hello!

-This is a basic game engine that I am developing, and intend to use for a simple game.
+This is a basic game that I am developing.

 Yup.
 Thats about it.
 Bye!